Nuitka/Nuitka-website/doc/posts/nuitka-release-0619.rst

 -  Fix, attribute nodes were not considering the value they are looking up on.
 Now that more values will know to have the attributes, that was causing errors.
 Fixed in 0.6.18.2 already.

--  Standalone: Added datafile for ``cv2`` package.
-Fixed in 0.6.18.2 already.

 -  Fix, left shifting can also produce large values and needs to be avoided in that case, similar to what we do for multiplications